 “I hate you,” she said, out of breath from her efforts.

 More truth, but not enough.
-Still, he had another path to the truth.
-A previous vampire compulsion could be broken by a stronger vampire, and Bones was strong.
+Still, he had another path.
+A vampire compulsion could be broken by a stronger vampire, and Bones was strong.
 All it would take was drinking her blood.

 “Time’s up, luv,” he said softly.